epfl-lara/stainless/core/src/sphinx/installation.rst

 **Instructions:**

-1. Install an external SMT solver (see Section ":ref:`smt-solvers`")
+1. (Optional) Install an external SMT solver (see Section ":ref:`smt-solvers`").
+This step is optional, if no extern SMT solvers are found, Stainless will instead use the bundled Scala-based `_Princess solver <http://www.philipp.ruemmer.org/princess.shtml>`_.

 2. Download the latest Stainless JAR from the `Releases page on GitHub <https://github.com/epfl-lara/stainless/releases>`_